-Susan Miiller, a native of the Hudson Valley Region of New York for over 20 years, continues the tradition of fine landscape painting that dates back to the early 19th century in America.
+Susan Miiller continues the tradition of fine landscape painting that dates back to the early 19th century in America.
 Her distinct style builds upon the innovations of the past.
-Transcending the landscape as mere subject matter, her paintings explore artistic transformation and ways of making an age old painting tradition fresh and original.
+Transcending the landscape as mere subject matter, her paintings explore artistic transformation and ways of making an age-old painting tradition fresh and original.
 Using a wide variety of rich painterly techniques, her work obtains a physical presence of surface that underscores the beauty of the painted surfaces.
 Rather than documenting a particular place, she seeks to distill the emotion, expression and essence of the landscape.
 Her highly evocative paintings invite her viewers celebrate the beauty of these moments by bringing their own emotions to the paintings.
 Miiller's paintings are included in numerous corporate, museum and private collections.
 Her work is represented in many Museums and galleries throughout the U.S.

 Susan Miiller was born in NYC, NY.
 She received an M.F.A. in drawing and painting from the University of North Texas in 1992 and a B.F.A in painting from SUNY New Paltz in 1988.
 Miiller has been Fine Arts faculty at SUNY since 1999.